Code-Institute-Submissions/ms2-project-game/README.md

 ### Features to be Implemented
 In order to expand the features of the game, I would like to implement the following in the future:

 i.
-Different levels
+Different levels.
 ii.
-A Score board
+A Score board.
 iii.
 Add different versions to make the game more engaging.